 Thus, a successful bid for a contract to supply services or indeed the loss of such a contract to a competitor would almost certainly engage the provisions of TUPE.

 The obligations imposed upon the buyer and seller (or transferee and transferor) are onerous and the penalties for non-observance are some of the most draconian in the field of employment law.
 The obligations are not self-evident and in some instances are counter-intuitive.

-You should therefore obtain TUPE advice from Ralli as soon as you become aware of the likelihood of a TUPE situation arising.
-Knowing whether TUPE will apply to your transaction early on enables you to factor in compliance and take steps to protect the value of the deal by minimising your exposure to liability.
+You should therefore obtain TUPE advice from our team as soon as you become aware of the likelihood of a TUPE situation arising.
+Knowing early on whether TUPE will apply to your transaction enables you to factor in compliance and take steps to protect the value of the deal by minimising your exposure to liability.

 At Ralli, our employment law specialists work in tandem with the business support team to ensure your deal goes through as smoothly as possible.

 “When our company recently secured several major haulage contracts from a competitor, Mark and his team were on hand at every stage to guide us through a very complex transfer of staff.
 Their practical and pragmatic approach enabled the transaction to complete smoothly and successfully.”